tony-twotimes/Setting-Up-Vulnerable-Services-on-a-Windows-VM-Using-Docker/README.md

 ## Objective

-The goal of this lab is to transform a standard Windows 10 virtual machine into a multi-service vulnerable host by installing Docker and running several intentionally insecure applications inside containers.
-These services will later be discovered and enumerated using Nmap and other tools from a separate Kali Linux machine.
+The primary goal of this exercise is straightforward: we are transforming a standard Windows 10 virtual machine (VM) into an intentionally vulnerable, multi-service testing environment.
+We will accomplish this by installing Docker and deploying several known-insecure applications within containers.
+This prepared host will then be the target for discovery and enumeration using tools like Nmap from our separate Kali Linux machine.

 ### Skills Learned

-By the end of this setup, the Windows VM will expose:
+Once the setup is complete, the Windows VM will expose the following services for practice:

 - DVWA (Damn Vulnerable Web App) on port 8888
 - MySQL 5.7 with weak credentials on port 3306